Managing process water quality in heater-cooler units

 Integration into existing HCU infrastructure

-WCD2 connects externally to compatible HCU and treats the entire process water volume without technical adjustments
+WCD2 connects externally to compatible HCUs and treats the entire process water volume without technical adjustments.

 Automated process documentation support

-All treatment processes are automatically recorded as part of reproducible management routines
+All treatment processes are fully automated, digitally recorded and traceable as part of reproducible management routines.

 Step 1